ST. CROIX INSIGHTS

 Saving for financial security

-Having to make up for lack of savings, many feel like they need to take great risk in one’s investment portfolio which is something I hear on a regular basis.
-When we don’t have our financial house in order we feel like we have to take on greater risks to make up for our previous decisions.
-And I’m here to tell you should be investing to decrease your stress not increase it!
+For instance, many feel like they need to take great risk in their investment portfolio to make up for a lack of saving.
+Therefore, we feel like we have to take on greater risks to make up for our previous decisions.
+Truthfully, you should be investing to decrease your stress not increase it!

 So, if all your money goes into “stuff”, it leaves little or no money for financial freedom or life experiences.
 I’d argue that you are missing out on so much to have the latest iPhone, biggest home or the newest automobile.
 Our world is always about “go big” but the impacts we can have with others is huge as we are only here for short period of time.

 Generosity towards others is a feeling everyone knows.
 It is a sense of joy and pride knowing you are helping someone or spreading joy and most times even better than buying something for yourself.
 Have you ever had the offering plate go by on Sunday morning wishing you had the money or didn’t think you had put enough in and felt guilty?

 Sincerely, my wish for everyone is to achieve a level of financial security to live the life you desire, impact those around you and leave a legacy that you seek.
 Indeed, this can be an overlooked area of planning and I know you can find joy and meaning while tithing or helping others.
 However, you still can achieve financial security even while helping others.